 How many are registered?

-The Election Assistance Commission’s 2022 report on the implementation of the NVRA stated that there were over 203 million active registered voters in the 50 states plus the District of Columbia.
-With an estimated voting-eligible population of 226.4 million, this suggests that about 90% of eligible voters are registered and on the voting rolls.
+The Election Assistance Commission’s 2024 report on the implementation of the NVRA stated that there are over 234 million registered voters in the 50 states plus the District of Columbia.
+With an estimated voting-eligible population of 243.8 million, this suggests that about 96% of eligible voters are registered and on the voting rolls.

-Another way to estimate the amount of deadwood is to examine the number of inactive voters in states that distinguish between active and inactive voters.
+One way to estimate the amount of deadwood is to examine the number of inactive voters in states that distinguish between active and inactive voters.
 (In general, states that use the “inactive” voter category will move a registered voter to inactive status when they have reason to believe the voter has moved or died but have yet to receive definitive confirmation.)
-In 2022, among the states that use the inactive status, 11.1% of registrants were inactive, ranging from 6.1% in Virginia to 24.6% in D.C.
-Taking the inactive percentage as an estimate of the amount of deadwood on the voter rolls, this would suggest that the actual voter registration rate nationwide is closer to 80% of the eligible electorate.
+In 2024, among the states that use the inactive status, 9.9% of registrants were inactive, ranging from 5.8% in Nebraska to 25.9% in Arkansas.
+Taking the inactive percentage as an estimate of the amount of deadwood on the voter rolls, this would suggest that the actual voter registration rate nationwide is closer to 87% of the eligible electorate.

-An alternative approach to estimating the number of people registered in each state is to rely on answers to survey questions that ask whether respondents are registered to vote.
-This approach is used by the Elections Performance Index, justified in part by analysis performed by Barry C. Burden in the book The Measure of American Elections.
+An alternative approach to estimating the number of people registered in each state is to use responses to survey questions that ask respondents about their registration status.
+This approach is justified in part by analysis performed by Barry C. Burden in the book The Measure of American Elections.
 Burden notes that survey-based measures of registration rates are correlated with the rates reported by states using official rates, but that they are generally less extreme than the state-reported rates.

-The initial thing that becomes apparent in the first map is that there are two states with more registered voters than the estimated citizen voting-age population (Alaska and D.C.).
-This is clear evidence of significant deadwood on the rolls of these states, but it does not mean that significant deadwood doesn’t exist in states with official registration rates less than 100%.
+One takeaway from the first map is that there is one state with more registered voters than the estimated citizen voting-age population: Alaska.
+This is evidence of significant deadwood on Alaska’s voter rolls, but there could still be a notable amount of deadwood in states with official registration rates less than 100%.

 By design, no state in the second map has registration rates exceeding 100%.
-According to these data, Oregon had the highest registration rate (as a function of voting age population) at almost 83 percent, with D.C. tailing behind a close second with 82.4 percent.
-The state with the lowest registration rate is North Carolina, coming in at 60.8 percent.
+According to these data, Oregon had the highest registration rate (as a function of voting age population) at 93.4%, and Maryland was a close second with 93.1%.
+The state with the lowest registration rate is Hawaii, coming in at 75.3%.

 New developments

-The second new development is online voter registration (OVR).
-As the name implies, online voter registration allows citizens to register to vote online.
+The second development is online voter registration (OVR).
+As the name implies, online voter registration allows citizens to register to vote or update their information online.
 In general, a voter fills out a registration form electronically, which is then verified by voting officials at the state level.
 Usually, voters using OVR must already have a driver’s license or another form of state identification.
-OVR was first adopted by Arizona in 2002, and since has been adopted by 42 states and D.C.
-Arizona’s experience with OVR—which lowered costs and decreased data errors—has spurred a steady increase in state adoptions since then.
+OVR was first adopted by Arizona in 2002, and since then, it has been adopted by 42 states and D.C.
+Arizona’s experience with OVR—which lowered costs and reduced data errors—has spurred a steady increase in state adoptions.

-The final notable recent development in voter registration is automatic (or automated) voter registration (AVR).
+The final notable recent change in voter registration is automatic (or automated) voter registration (AVR).
 AVR goes one step further than the traditional “motor voter” system in which citizens are offered the opportunity to register when they get a driver’s license.
-Instead of this more traditional “opt-in” approach, AVR is an “opt-out” system, wherein holders of driver’s licenses are automatically registered to vote unless they explicitly ask to be taken off the voter list.
+Instead of this more traditional “opt-in” approach, AVR is an “opt-out” system, in which holders of driver’s licenses are automatically registered to vote unless they explicitly ask to be taken off the voter list.
 AVR was first enacted by Oregon in 2016.
-Since then, another 24 states have adopted it plus D.C.
+Since then, another 24 states plus D.C. have adopted it.

 Though studies of AVR and voter turnout are still preliminary, there are promising findings showing that AVR does increase rates of voter registration significantly across the board.
 A Brennan Center analysis from 2019 found that Georgia, in particular, nearly doubled its rate of voter registrations after the implementation of the policy.
 Indeed, the analysis found that all states that implemented AVR saw a rise in registration rates.